anjapago/AnalyzeAccountability/_posts/2019-07-11-sentence-classifier-BERT.markdown

 permalink: /:categories/:year/:month/:day/:title.html
 ---

-This post will build on the baselines from the [previously tested](https://anjapago.github.io/AnalyzeAccountability/update/2019/06/05/binary-classifier.html) simple classifier methods, with the same objectives of calssifying accountability from excerpts of news articles.
+This post will build on the baselines from the [previously tested](https://anjapago.github.io/AnalyzeAccountability/update/2019/06/05/binary-classifier.html) simple classifier methods, with the same objectives of classifying accountability from excerpts of news articles.

 ## BERT Classification Method

+BERT, "Bidirectional Encoder Representations from Transformers" is an open-source model developed by Google in 2018.
+It is a bi-directional transformer based model that has achieved state-of-the-art results on numerous natural language processing (NLP) tasks.
+This model is pre-trained on unsupervised tasks including language modeling (next word prediction), and next sentence prediction.
+Pre-training in an unsupervised way is very useful to encode meaning into the model that could not come from labelled data alone - the vast majority of existing text data is unlabelled.
+This pre-training allows downstream supervised tasks, such as text classification, to take advantage of all the information present in the vast amounts of unlabelled text data.
+The output model can be fined tuned with training data for a wide variety of task by adding one additional output layer.

+The first step before applying BERT is pre-processing of the text into tokens.
+Pre-processing is a very important step, and BERT requires a unique method of pre-processing call BPE based word tokenization.
+This approach splits up words into subwords and the word is then represented by a group of subwords, which is particularly useful to handle out-of-vocabulary terms.
+Representations of context is then learned for these subwords.

 ## Sentence Classifier Objectives